 The Russians have a saying – “a man is not a man until he has broken a horse, fathered a child, and built a house.”
 I’d add “and built an AR-15” to that list.
 It’s a bit of a right of passage for every firearm enthusiast — one day you’ll decide it’s time to build an AR.

-You’ll spend hours pouring over reviews, diving into the forums and /r/guns, agonized over the nuances of BCM vs LWRC vs Aero, and nail the ideal upper.
-Be it class 5.56, .300BLK, or something more exotic – then you’ll pair it with the perfect custom, stripped lower.
+You’ll spend hours pouring over reviews, diving into the forums and /r/guns, agonising over the nuances of BCM vs LWRC vs Aero, with the goal of nailing the ideal upper.
+Be it class 5.56, .300BLK, or something more exotic, you’ll pair it with the perfect custom, stripped lower.

 For new builders, sorting through the various kit options, colors, triggers, & variety of furniture can be daunting.
-Rest assured – with just a little guidance you’ll be off to the range enjoying your new hand-built AR in no time.
+Rest assured – with just a little guidance, you’ll be off to the range enjoying your new hand-built AR in no time.
 This article is part of our ongoing Guide to Everything AR.

 This PSA lower parts kit, like most of their PSA-branded products, delivers solid value for money.
 The PSA MOE EPT Lower Build Kit provides everything you’ll need to complete a stripped lower, which they also sell.